 Introduction | Spatial regulation of microtubule (MT) organization and dynamics is critical for the assembly of structures such as the mitotic spindle (Nédélec et al. 2003).
 MTs are dynamic polymers, undergoing stochastic switching between phases of assembly and disassembly, with the switch from the assembly to the disassembly phase termed catastrophe and the opposite process termed rescue (REF Mitchisson & Kirschner).
-Precise regulation of MTs dynamics is essential for spindle assembly, chromosome segregation, cytokinesis, and polarization of interphase arrays in many cell types.
+Precise regulation of MT dynamics is essential for spindle assembly, chromosome segregation, cytokinesis, and polarization of interphase arrays in many cell types.
 MT-based structures are formed by interconnected MTs and often by lateral association of several MTs into bundles.
-As MTs are polar filaments, MTs can be bundled in a parallel or antiparallel manner.
+As MTs are polar filaments, they can be bundled in a parallel or antiparallel manner.
 Within bipolar structures, like mitotic spindles, parallel and antiparallel MT overlaps coexist.
-While close to the poles MTs tend to be associated parallelly, MTs in the mid-zone form antiparallel overlaps that are essential to the mechanical integrity of the spindle.
+While MTs that are close to the poles tend to be associated parallelly, MTs in the mid-zone form antiparallel overlaps that are essential to the mechanical integrity of the spindle (Mastronarde 1993).
 Importantly, parallel and antiparallel overlaps have different roles, and related to this role, often differ in their stability.
-For example, antiparallel overlaps in yeast spindles are stable such as to prevent spindle collapse.
+For example, antiparallel overlaps in yeast spindles are stable such as to prevent spindle collapse (Löiodice 2005, Yamashita 2005).
 Thus, investigating the mechanisms by which MT bundles can be stabilized is an important task.
 A common and crucial component of such a mechanism is a microtubule crosslinker that can distinguish between parallel and antiparallel MTs.
-Diffusive MT-bundling proteins of the conserved Ase1/MAP65/Prc1 family are a prime example of molecules with this capacity.
-Geometry of Ase1/MAP65/Prc1 MT binding sites favors antiparallel MT orientation (Kellogg PNAS 2016), which results in increased Ase1/MAP65/Prc1 affinities for antiparallel MT overlaps and preferential antiparallel crosslinking activity (REF Janson et al. Cell, 2007; Bieling, Surrey, Cell 2010) (She et al. 2019).
+Diffusive MT-bundling proteins of the conserved Ase1/MAP65/PRC1 family are a prime example of molecules with this capacity.
+Geometry of Ase1/MAP65/Prc1 MT binding sites favors antiparallel MT orientation (Kellogg PNAS 2016), which results in increased Ase1/MAP65/PRC1 affinities for antiparallel MT overlaps and preferential antiparallel crosslinking activity (REF Janson et al. Cell, 2007; Bieling, Surrey, Cell 2010) (She et al. 2019).
 Ase1/MAP65/Prc1 proteins are found in vivo preferentially at the spindle midzone, and are involved in spindle integrity and regulation of spindle elongation (Löiodice 2005, Yamashita 2005) (She et al. 2019).
-Ase1 deletion mutants, although viable, exhibit interphase MTs with reduced bundling and mitotic spindles that often fall apart during the spindle elongation in anaphase (REF).
-The preferred binding of Ase1/MAP65/PRC1 family proteins to antiparallel MTs leads to the recruitment of other proteins at the midzone that can locally alter MT dynamics, such as CLASP (REF) or kinesin-4 (Bieling Cell 2010).
+Ase1 deletion mutants, although viable, exhibit interphase MTs with reduced bundling and mitotic spindles that often fall apart during the spindle elongation in anaphase (Löiodice 2005, Yamashita 2005).
+The preferred binding of Ase1/MAP65/PRC1 family proteins to antiparallel MTs leads to the recruitment of other proteins at the midzone that can locally alter MT dynamics, such as CLASP (Liu et al., 2009; Bratman and Chang, 2007; Kitazawa et al., 2014) or kinesin-4 (Bieling Cell 2010).
 By recruiting these additional factors, Ase1 family proteins can differentially regulate the dynamics of bundled MTs, specifically affecting the dynamics of antiparallel bundles, without changing the polymerization dynamics of isolated MTs (Bieling Cell 2010; Mani, Subramanian Nat Chem Biol 2021).
 Additionally, Ase1 family members themselves are also known to have direct effects on MT dynamics.
 In vitro experiments have shown that MAP65-1, upon crosslinking microtubules, promotes rescues (Stoppin-Mellet et al. 2013).
 Based on the modeling of their observed overlap dynamics, Stoppin-Mellet et al. predicted MAP65-1 to have more effect on antiparallel MTs compared to parallel ones.
 This is in line with the known preferential binding of MAP65-1, PRC1 and Ase1 to antiparallel overlaps (Gaillard et al. 2008) (Subramanian et al. 2010) (Janson et al. 2007).
 However, direct characterization of Ase1/MAP65/PRC1 regulating microtubule dynamics, in parallel and antiparallel microtubule bundles is still lacking.